postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 4. Complete your request by clicking **Request Access**.

-This will trigger an email to the person you requested access from.
+This will trigger an email to the person you requested access to.
 When they approve your request, you will be notified by email.
 Your request will expire in 15 days, but you can make additional requests on the same collection after that period.

 ## Requesting access to APIs

-You can request a viewer or an editor role on an API.
+You can request a viewer or editor role on an API.

 ### Requesting viewer role on an API